A brief guide to your retirement options

 You should apply to SPPA three months before you want to start taking benefits from the scheme.
 This could be at full retirement or earlier if you opt for a phased retirement where you’re working part-time and taking some pension benefits.

 If you’re employed, ask your employer for your application form (as they have to complete a section of the form).
-If you aren’t currently employed as a teacher, download your application form here or contact us.
+If you aren’t currently employed as a teacher, you can download your application form.